qinjinjia/ec500c1spring18/HW1 API/Readme.md

 :new_moon: The aim :golf: of the project：

   * Build a library (preferable in python) that downloads images from a twitter feed, convert them to a video and describe the content of the images in the video.

+  * Twitter API to access the twitter content

+  * FFMPEG to convert images to videos

+  * Google Vision analysis to describe the content